lewishowles/components/src/components/form/form-combo-box/form-combo-box.md

 Preferred placement of the results list.
 The list flips above or below the input when it would clip the viewport edge.

-### `align`

-- type: `string`
-- default: `"start"`

-Whether to align the results list to the start or end of the input.
-The alignment also flips when the list would clip the viewport edge.

 ### `dropdownClasses`

 - type: `string|array|object`
 - default: `null`

 Additional classes for the results list.
-Classes that conflict with the base styles override them.
+The results list always matches the input's own position and width, so a width or position class here has no effect.

 ## Methods